benjaminreid/benjaminreid.me/_posts/2014-04-03-my-favourite-game-2013.md

 And I'm pretty sure a lot people would say the exact same thing due to it's huge popularity and near perfect review scores but I enjoyed the experience that much that it comes out as one of my favourite games of all time &mdash; up there with the Final Fantasy's and Metal Gear Solid's.
 Which is some hefty praise.

-Rather than give it a in-depth review (it needs no more of these), or pick it apart piece by piece, I'm just going to pick a few elements that made it stand out for me.
+Rather than give it an in-depth review (it needs no more of these), or pick it apart piece by piece, I'm just going to pick a few elements that made it stand out for me.

 ### Gore, done right